How To Build Confidence and Self-Esteem for A Better You

 Typically, a person with low self-esteem:

-- They are highly critical of themselves.
+- Is extremely critical of themselves.

-- Downplays or ignores their positive qualities.
+- Downplays or ignores their positive qualities

 - Judges themselves as inferior to their peers.